 Win Lose Or Draw Saying

-( loses 3rd person present ) ( losing present participle ) ( lost past tense & past participle )
+( loses 3rd person present ) ( losing present participle ) ( lost past tense & past participle ) 1 verb If you lose a contest, a fight, or an argument, you do not succeed because someone does better than you and defeats you.

 A C Milan lost the Italian Cup Final...
 V n